tatsuikeda/rcp_polling_data_processor/README.md

 ### Limitations and Assumptions

+- The confidence interval-based probability calculation assumes normally distributed polling errors.
+- This model treats state outcomes as independent, which may not reflect real-world correlations between states.
+- The method doesn't account for systematic polling errors or "unknown unknowns" that could affect all polls similarly.
+- This approach is sensitive to the accuracy of the reported confidence intervals and may not capture all sources of uncertainty in polling.
 - The time decay and sample size weighting methods are simplifications and may not capture all factors affecting poll reliability.
 - The undecided voter allocation model is a simple heuristic and may not accurately reflect real voting behavior.
-- The Monte Carlo simulation assumes normally distributed errors, which may not always be the case in real polling.
-- This model doesn't account for correlations between states or systematic polling errors.

-These methods provide a reasonable approximation for poll aggregation and uncertainty estimation, but they should not be considered as accurate as more sophisticated election forecasting models.
+While this method provides a mathematically sound way to calculate probabilities based on polling data, it should be considered as one of many possible approaches to election forecasting.
+More sophisticated models might incorporate additional factors such as economic indicators, historical voting patterns, and demographic trends.

 ## Troubleshooting